mirumee/django-prices/README.md

 ## How to migrate to django-prices 2.0

-Version 2.0 provides major changes in the models.
-It allows to store prices in many currencies in one table.
+Version 2.0 introduces major changes to how prices data is stored in models, enabling setting price's currency per model instance.

 Steps to migrate:

-1. Replace all occurrences of `MoneyField` by `DecimalField` in your **models** and remove `currency` argument from them, e.g. change
+1. Replace all occurrences of the `MoneyField` with `DecimalField` in your **models** and remove the `currency` argument from them:
 ```python
     price_net = MoneyField(
         "net", currency="BTC", default="5", max_digits=9, decimal_places=2
     )
 ```
-to the
+Updated code:
 ```python
     price_net = models.DecimalField("net", default="5", max_digits=9, decimal_places=2)
 ```